Download.it search icon

 Cons

-• Requires Firefox Nightly and adjustment of browser settings
+• Needs Firefox Nightly and configuration changes

-Enhanced Security and Performance
+Security and Stability

 Pros